tyluann/tyluann.github.io/_pages/about.md

 <span class='anchor' id='news'></span>

 # 🔥 News
+- *2024.03*: &nbsp; I'm currently looking for 2024 Summer Internship in the field of Human alignment and Generative AI.
+If you are interested, feel free to send me an email at tianyulu AT buffalo.edu !
+- *2024.02*: &nbsp;🎉🎉 Three paper accepted by CVPR 2024!
+- *2024.02*: &nbsp;🎉🎉 I will join [UII America](https://www.uii-ai.com/) as research intern this spring for the 2dn time!
+- *2023.07*: &nbsp;🎉🎉 One paper accepted by ICCV 2023!
+- *2023.05*: &nbsp;🎉🎉 I will join [UII America](https://www.uii-ai.com/) as research intern this summer!
 - *2023.02*: &nbsp;🎉🎉 Our paper "High Fidelity 3D Hand Shape Reconstruction via Scalable Graph Frequency Decomposition" is accept by CVPR 2023!
 Preprint paper and code will be released soon.
 - *2022.05*: &nbsp;🎉🎉 I will join [Innopeak](https://www.innopeaktech.com/) as research intern this summer.